 Species Parameter Potential impacts Light-bellied Brent Goose, Oystercatcher, Sanderling, Bar- tailed Godwit, Redshank, Greenshank and Turnstone Population distribution and size Indices of coincidence (overlap) in habitat use of bird population and human activity associated with mussel production is low.
 Modelling of individual disturbance events show that a very low % of the available habitat is affected.
 Do not use the nursery area at high tide when dredging occurs.
 No impact anticipated.
-Misson Mollard Deputation Wigeon, Mallard, Pintail, Scaup, Common Scoter Population distribution and size Do not regularly occur within, or in close proximity to the nursery area. and Ringed Plover No impact anticipated.
-Red-throated Diver and Cormorant Population distribution and size Do not use the area at low tide.
-Percentage occurrence of Red-throated Diver and Cormorant in subtidal habitat in the vicinity of nursery area broadly in line with the percentage expected if the birds were randomly distributed across the subtidal habitat covered by the survey.
+Wigeon, Mallard, Pintail, Scaup, Common Scoter and Ringed Plover Population distribution and size Do not regularly occur within, or in close proximity to the nursery area.
+No impact anticipated.
+Red-throated Diver Population Do not use the area at low tide. and Cormorant distribution and size Percentage occurrence of Red-throated Diver and Cormorant in subtidal habitat in the vicinity of nursery area broadly in line with the percentage expected if the birds were randomly distributed across the subtidal habitat covered by the survey.
 Populations dispersed throughout the site and only a small area will be affected by dredging at any one time.
 No impact anticipated.